Isiaru/Capstone-Airbnb-Boston/README.md

 ## Instructions

-Install xgboost
+Use python3 with the anaconda, numpy, matplotlib and sklearn packages.

-Run: pip install xgboost
+In addition please install xgboost by running in your environment: pip install xgboost